Zilliqa/ZIP/zips/zip-11.md

 objective to create scarcity and incentivize the early birds to get involved in the staking program.
 Furthermore, **we limit the maximum number of gZILs to be ever issued to be 682,550**.
-This is 1/1000 of the total ZIL reward available for staking on an annual basis.
+This is 1/1000 of the total ZIL reward available for staking on an annual basis (Cf. table in the next [section](#staking-parameters)).
 In other words, for every 1000 ZIL earned as staking reward, 1 gZIL will be issued.

 Do note that it is very possible that all the 680,000 gZIL may not get minted